tawsifkhan/Learning-Hadoop/README.md

     Mapper Output - Page Name (Key), 1 (value)
     Reducer Ouput - Page Names with the total number of hits

+The other two tasks with the same data set - number of hits by IP and the most popular path - can be completed with some minor changes in mapper code.

 ##### More to follow.